The Hat (book): Synopsis

 The story begins with a magic satin shiny, black top hat belted with a magenta silk ribbon and sash, flying through the air.
 It has recently blown from the head of a wealthy man seated in a speeding open carriage.
 His wife beside him advises him not to mind that the top hat has blown away; though, it is clear from the man's expression that losing his hat greatly concerns him.
 Before long, the top hat alights upon the head of Benito Badoglio, a poor and disabled veteran.
 Soon thereafter, Badoglio is witness to a series of potentially disastrous events.
 He quickly realizes that the top hat can perform heroic deeds on command: it catches a flowerpot falling toward the head of a pedestrian; it returns the only purple puffbird in captivity who has escaped, to the National Zoo; it helps an army unit destroy a hideout of a group of bandits; and it rescues a baby, captive within a burning carriage, as it careens down a long flight of stairs.
 For some of these acts Benito is rewarded with money, and he soon becomes a rich man.
 After rescuing her from a runaway carriage with his magic top hat, Badoglio wins the heart of a noblewoman and the couple soon marry.
-But on the night of their wedding, as the bride and groom speed toward their honeymoon in Sardinia in a convertible, the top hat flies away from Badoligo's head.
+But on the night of their wedding, as the bride and groom speed toward their honeymoon in Sardinia in a convertible, the top hat flies away from Badoglio's head.
 "Never mind the hat", says his bride, and the top hat continues to fly away into the night.